Small claims, plain English.

-Latest legislation changes, court updates, and practical guides for UK small claims court.
+Legislation changes, court updates, and practical analysis for UK small claims — written from the Civil Procedure Rules, not from Reddit.

 Section 21 Abolished: What Landlords and Tenants Need to Know (May 2026)